OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_RNA_Extraction.md

       note 'Spray surface of BSC with 10% bleach.
 Wipe clean using paper towel.' note 'Spray surface of BSC with 70% ethanol.
-Wipe clean using paper towel.' note "After cleaning, dispose of gloves and paper towels in #{WASTE_PRE}." end end end
+Wipe clean using paper towel.' note "After cleaning, dispose of gloves and paper towels in #{WASTE_PRE}." end end

+  def conclusion(_myops)
+    show do
+      title 'Thank you!'
+      note 'You may start the next protocol immediately.' end end end